Contracts are the lifeblood that course through the veins of any business, breathing vitality into every relationship and transaction.

 #3 Contract timeline

-Create a timeline of key dates and deadlines, such as the start and end date of the contract, delivery deadlines, and payment due dates.
+Create a timeline of important dates and deadlines, such as the start and end date of the contract, delivery deadlines, and payment due dates.

 #4 Reporting

-By following pre-established reporting guidelines, parties can informed about progress and identify any issues that must be addressed.
+By following pre-established reporting guidelines, parties can inform about progress and identify any issues that must be addressed.

 • Frequency: Check how often progress reports are generated - weekly, monthly, quarterly, or annually.